 A similar Wi-Fi powered wireless service was launched last year by Cablevision in New York City.
 There hasn’t been much news about the service except a comment from Verizon executive, Fran Shammo who said late last year that Verizon had been informed cable companies planned to execute on their 2011 Mobile Virtual Network Operator (MVNO) agreement.

 Roberts, who spoke at the Goldman Sachs Communacopia investor conference, also said the company would build on its deal with Netflix Inc. (NASDAQ:NFLXA) as well as other streaming services to integrate offerings on Comcast’s popular X1 set-top box.

 By integrating Netflix, Comcast will make it possible for customers to watch current series offerings like Scandal on Comcast and past seasons of the same show on Netflix.
 Although Roberts hinted that other services would eventually be added, he would not name names.

 Since Netflix has already made streaming arrangements with Apple Inc. (NASDAQ:AAPLC), Roku and Alphabet Inc.’s (NASDAQ:GOOGC) Chromecast, the company is rapidly becoming a presence on most platforms.
 Comcast, however, is unique since it is so large.

 Meanwhile, Hulu, which is jointly owned by Comcast, The Walt Disney Co.
-(NYSE:DISC), Twenty-First Century Fox Inc. (TSX:FOXAC) and Time Warner Inc. (NYSE:TWXC) has said it was planning to launch an Internet-based multi-channel video platform next year.
+(NYSE:DISD), Twenty-First Century Fox Inc. (TSX:FOXAA) and Time Warner Inc. (:TWXN/A) has said it was planning to launch an Internet-based multi-channel video platform next year.
 If that comes to pass, nearly every major media company will be part of the action.